0%

 • It is used as a lightning conductor.

-• For waterproofing, the construction joints copper plates are used.
+• For waterproofing, the construction joints are copper plates.

-• Copper tubes are used for hot and cold water supply, and gas and sanitation connections.
+• Copper tubes are used for both hot and cold water supply, as well as gas and sanitation connections.

-• It forms a major constituent of brass and bronze.
+• It forms a significant constituent of brass and bronze.

 We hope this article helped you learn about Aluminium and Copper as Building Materials.
 You may also want to learn about Cladding: Types and ConsiderationsConstruction Terminologies You Should KnowHome Furniture | Meaning and Type, and What is an Architect?